-After a lengthy home search 10 years ago, we ultimately decided that Quincy was one of the most undervalued areas around Boston, and narrowed our search to about a square mile between Wollaston Beach and the Wollaston T station.
+After a lengthy home search 12 years ago, we ultimately decided that Quincy was one of the most undervalued areas around Boston, and narrowed our search to about a square mile between Wollaston Beach and the Wollaston T station.
 Prices have gone up here, by a lot (particularly in more residential neighborhoods like Wollaston, North Quincy, Merrymount, West Quincy, and Adams Shore), but it still represents a great value if you’d like to be near the city: You’ve got 27 miles of Atlantic coastline (take that, western suburbs), four Red Line stops (suck it, Watertown), a surprisingly strong school system, plus a ton of restaurants and a “light-urban” patchwork of walkable, diverse neighborhoods.
 Like Medford, Quincy has an incredible amount of cheap or even free activities and day camps for kids.
-And our daughter will always be able to walk to school, or to a friend’s house; it’s an incredible place to raise a family.
+And our daughter will always be able to walk to school, or to a friend’s house; it’s a great place to raise a family.

 - Median home price: $534,000